vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     <span class="warning">QR Code</span> picture to yourself using a
     messaging app which you'll be able to access from a laptop.
 Also use the **identifier "B"**.
     (E-mail is not recommended for security reasons.)
+    7. Close the program displaying the QR code (click on the top left `x`)

 5. Repeat the previous step for the following:
 * <span class="warning">Litecoin Master Public Key</span>, stored in